BRAGGZ9/geometric-shapes/README.md

 # geometric-shapes
-This repository contains classes for squares, rectangles, and circles.
+This repository contains a Java implementation of classes for squares, rectangles, and circles, along with methods for calculating their perimeter, area, and testing point containment.
+The code is organized into separate classes for each shape, with a base Shape class that defines common properties and methods.
+The library is designed to provide a simple and intuitive API for working with geometric shapes in Java.